UFC 214: Jon Jones challenges Brock Lesnar, drops mic after KO of Daniel Cormier

 "Brock Lensar: If you want to know what it feels like to get your ass kicked by a guy who weighs 40 pounds less than you, get in the Octagon," Jones yelled before dropping the mic and leaving the cage.

-MIC DROP TO THE UMPTEENTH DEGREE FROM @JonnyBones#JonBonesJones ð¥ ð¥ ð¥ #UFC214pic.twitter.com/Gaha3QzA0e— #UFC214 (@ufc) July 30, 2017
+MIC DROP TO THE UMPTEENTH DEGREE FROM @JonnyBones#JonBonesJones 🔥 🔥 🔥 #UFC214pic.twitter.com/Gaha3QzA0e— #UFC214 (@ufc) July 30, 2017

 In a post-fight interview on FS1, Jones expanded on his consideration of Lesnar as his next opponent.